Spartanburg Regional Healthcare System: Late-20th Century: 1970s–1990s

 Cardiac care was also advancing.
 The hospital established a cardiac rehabilitation program to treat patients with heart conditions.
 Surgeons performed Spartanburg General Hospital's first open-heart surgery in 1981.

 The hospital opened a new Sleep Disorders Center—one of the first programs of its kind in the Southeast.

 Spartanburg General was also at the forefront of cancer research.
 In 1983, a $150,000 National Cancer Institute (NCI) grant enabled the hospital and its staff to participate in the National Community Clinical Oncology Program (CCOP), the first of many cancer research projects at the hospital.

 During the hospital's celebration of its 65th birthday in 1986, the decision was made to change the institution's name from Spartanburg General Hospital to Spartanburg Regional Medical Center (SRMC).

 The 95-bed Regional Heart Center opened in 1988.
-It was the first in the Carolinas to consolidate prevention, diagnosis, treatment and rehabilitation of heart diseases under one roof.
+It was the first in the Carolinas to consolidate the prevention, diagnosis, treatment, and rehabilitation of heart diseases under one roof.

 The new Heart Center brought the total number of beds at SRMC to 588.

 In 1988, medical advancements included Hyperbaric Oxygen Therapy and Magnetic Resonance Imaging (MRI).

 In 1994, SRMC purchased the building and equipment of Doctors Memorial Hospital on Serpentine Drive.
 Renamed the Spartanburg Hospital for Restorative Care (SHRC), the hospital serves acutely ill patients who need care longer than is provided in a traditional hospital setting.

 The eight-story Rose and Walter Montgomery Patient Tower opened in 1996.
 Designed to meet new demands for patient comfort and family involvement, the Tower also brought services physically closer to one another to make the operation of the hospital more efficient.

 In 1996, the Regional Outpatient Center (ROC) opened.
 Built on the grounds of the former Nurses’ Residence, the building consolidated all outpatient services.

 SRMC also consolidated its women's services areas at the hospital by opening the Regional Center for Women in 1996.

 The Rx Robot entered the scene in 1997, continuing the hospital's role as an important innovator in health care.
 The robot minimized medication errors and ensured that expired medications were disposed of immediately.